toxicwind/strudel-dev-vite/README.md

 > ℹ️ If you cloned without submodules, run `git submodule update --init --recursive` once to fetch `apps/sampler`.

+The repository ships with an empty `samples/.gitkeep` placeholder so the directory exists locally while staying out of version control.
+Drop your actual libraries alongside it or point `STRUDEL_SAMPLES` to another location.

 ## Scripts

 | Command | Description |